Warning: Using the wrong charger with your implant can damage its battery. The charger version letter is written on the modular plug boot.

 The A3033B is a charger for small manganese-lithium (MnLi) batteries.
 It provides a 4.2-V charging voltage with 1-kΩ source resistance.
 The source resistance limits the current that flows into the battery to one or two milliamps.
 The A3033B is designed to charge MnLi batteries through the EEG leads of a rechargeable SCT.
 The charging current must pass through two charging diodes in the SCT before reaching the battery.
 The A3033B is compatible with the SCT A3028T-R, which it charges in 48 hr.

 The A3028T-R, with displacement volume 0.5 ml, is the smallest SCT we make.
 It turns out that the smallest batteries we can buy are manganese-lithium (MnLi) rechargeable batteries, so the A3028T is equipped with an ML621 MnLi battery with capacity 5.0 mA-hr.
 To charge the battery, we use a 1-kΩ resistor to deliver a 4.2-V charging voltage.
 The battery will be fully charged after forty-eight hours.
 Our Battery Charger (A3033B) is designed for use with the A3038T-R, and provides a full charge in 48 hr.
+Connect the charger's red lead to the red stimulator lead, and the charger's black lead to the blue stimulator lead.

 The A3028B-R, displacement volume 1.4 ml, is equipped with a 19 mA-hr lithium-polymer (LiPo) battery.
 We use a 100-Ω resistor and a 5-V charging voltage.
 We monitor the battery voltage by disconnecting it from its charger every half-hour, turn on the transmitter, and use the average value of its X input to deduce the battery voltage (Vbattery = 65535 × 1.8 V ÷ Xaverage).
 When the battery voltage reaches 4.2 V, we stop charging.
 If we continue charging, we will damage the battery.